Gdeterline/Car-Game-v2/README.md

 # Car Game Documentation

+The idea of this project is to implement deep reinforcement learning to the care game developed in 2023/2024.

 ## 1. Introduction:

 This documentation provides an overview of the code structure, classes, functions, and their functionalities.
 The code consists of several modules/classes responsible for creating a simple racing game using the Pygame library in Python.